• Skip to primary navigation

 What is French Onion Soup?

-A traditional French onion soup recipe is commonly flavored with wine, and sometimes cognac or brandy.
-Alcohol adds complexity to the flavor of the soup, but it is not required.
-You can absolutely make your French onion soup without wine or alcohol of any kind.
+A traditional French onion soup recipe is commonly flavored with a splash of wine, and sometimes cognac or brandy.
+Alcohol adds complexity to the flavor of this classic soup, but it is not required.
+Let me show you how to make French onion soup without wine or alcohol of any kind.

 Recipe Ingredients and Substitutions